-Use only commercial vehicles for transportation: Delhi Transport dept | Law-Order
+Use only commercial vehicles for transportation: Delhi transport dept | Law-Order

 The Delhi government's Transport Department has directed local bodies and others entities to use only commercial vehicles for transportation, after instances of hiring of private vehicles were reported.

-The order, issued by Navlendra Kumar Singh, joint commissioner, operations/enforcement, said only commercial /transport vehicles be used for hiring purposes, in order to avoid the penal provisions to be carried out by the enforcing agencies of the Transport Department.
+The order, issued by Navlendra Kumar Singh, Joint Commissioner, Operations/Enforcement, said only commercial or transport vehicles be used for hiring purposes in order to avoid the penal provisions to be carried out by the enforcing agencies of the transport department.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)